project-repo/cagebreak/README.md

 KMS+DRM backend.
 Note that a configuration file is required.
 For more configuration options, see the man pages.

+Please see `example_scripts/` for example scripts and a basis to customize from.

 #### Usage Philosophy

 Cagebreak is built to suit the needs of its creators.
 This section outlines